 Access policies are exercised using IP address detection, user authentication, and geography detection in conjunction with the determined copyright status of each item stored in the rights database.
 These policies are implemented in the PageTurner application.

 Copyright status is initially determined by information in the bibliographic record (see Bibliographic Rights Determination ).
-Volumes that are published in the US prior to 1923 or published outside the US before 1873, as well as US federal government documents are treated as public domain.
-In addition, volumes published outside the US from 1873 through 1923 are treated as public domain for users accessing the volumes from US IP addresses, however they are treated as in-copyright for users that come from non-US IP addresses.
+Volumes that are published in the US prior to 1923, published in Canada or Australia before 1897, or published elsewhere before 1877, as well as most US federal government documents are treated as public domain.
+In addition, volumes published outside the US from 1877 through 1922 are treated as public domain for users accessing the volumes from US IP addresses; however, they are treated as in-copyright for users that come from non-US IP addresses.